HomeDing/homeding.github.io/elements/mqtt.md

 /api/state/mqtt/outside?pressure=9980
 ```

-Please be aware that common actions using 'start' and 'stop' will not result in data publishing.
+Please be aware that common actions/topics using 'start' and 'stop'
+will not result in data publishing as they are handled by the base Element implementation.
+So just avoid these names.

 ## Actions for MQTT subscriptions